kat-er-ina/gemss/README.md

    Artificial dataset generation parameters (for development/demo only):
    - `N_SAMPLES`: Number of samples (rows)
    - `N_FEATURES`: Number of features (columns)
-   - `N_GENERATING_SOLUTIONS`: Number of distinct sparse solutions that were explicitely constructed during data generation.
+   - `N_GENERATING_SOLUTIONS`: Number of distinct sparse solutions that were explicitly constructed during data generation.
    - `SPARSITY`: Support size (nonzero features per solution)
    - `NOISE_STD`: Noise level
+   - `NAN_RATIO`: Proportion of missing values (NaNs) to introduce randomly in the dataset (0.0 to 1.0)
    - `BINARIZE`: Whether the response vector should be continuous or binary.
    - `BINARY_RESPONSE_RATIO`: The required ratio of binary classes, if a binary classification problem is required by `BINARIZE`.
    - `DATASET_SEED`: The random seed used to generate the artificial data.